b0noI/AIF2/source/_posts/2014-12-28-building-text-dictionary-illustrated-by-nlp-library-aif.markdown

 # Example of using AIF-CLI 1.2 command line utility

 Let’s examine the actual work of the algorithm by the example of command line utility that uses AIF Alpha3 engine.
 You can read about using the utility on [this page](http://aif.io/docs/aif-cli/1.2/).
-If you try to build a dictionary of the whole book, please, be patient.
-Unfortunately, the current implementation is quite slow.
-It’s a big question when we get down to fixing [the issue](https://github.com/b0noI/AIF2/issues/166).
+Building a dictionary of a huge book can take a while (VSK provide some comparison).
+We are continually working towards improving the performance [the issue](https://github.com/b0noI/AIF2/issues/166).

 Here is how the program set on the text of the article works (only a part of the program output is shown):